kubernetes/test-infra/coverage/docs/design.md

 Post-submit workflow runs on a specific commit on a branch and is typically triggered when commits are pushed to a branch (e.g. when a PR merges).
 Pre-submit workflow runs on the merge commit for a pull request and is typically triggered by PR creation or update.

-The tool performs the following additional operations when running in pre-submit workflow
+The tool performs the following additional operations when running in pre-submit mode
   - after running code coverage on target directories, it compares the new result with the one stored by the post-submit workflow and generate coverage difference.
   - it reports coverage changes (calculated above) to the pull request as a comment by a robot github account.
   - it uses go tools to generate line by line coverage and stores the result in html, with a link as part of the robot comment mentioned above.
   - it can be configured to return with a non-zero status if coverage falls below threshold.

+Note that pre-submit mode can not be used without the post-submit mode, because post-submit results are consumed as a baseline by the pre-submit mode.

 ## Users
 The pre-submit mode is intended for a developer to see the impact on code coverage of his/her commit.